-I don’t often write posts that highlight a specific platform vendor, but I think it is worth noting a couple of changes that Thinkific has made to its platform recently.
+I don’t often write posts that highlight a specific platform vendor, but I think it is worth noting a couple of updates that Thinkific has made to its platform recently.

 One addresses an issue I get asked about all the time by readers.
 Another supports what I think is probably the biggest revenue opportunity for many course sellers.

-Both changes speak to where I think platforms – and businesses – are headed in the edupreneur market.
+Both of these Thinkific updates speak to where I think platforms – and businesses – are headed in the edupreneur market.

-First, in January, Thinkific introduced a “Groups” feature.
-This is designed to make it easier to sell courses to organizations as packages (including reporting) and to sell to cohorts within your own audience based on criteria like date.
+First, Thinkific introduced a “Groups” feature.
+This is designed to make it easier to sell online courses to organizations as packages (including reporting) and to sell to cohorts within your own audience based on criteria like date.

 Selling to organizations had been one of the biggest wins for my clients in recent years.
 There’s a lot to be said for selling a whole bunch of seats at once (i.e., for all or a major chunk of a company’s employees), rather than one by one.
 And, I think that being able to run focused cohorts of learners is a great way to add value – and, of course, raise prices.

 Second, Thinkific introduced a new Site Builder feature.
 Basically, this amount to much stronger tools for using Thinkific to create your main website.